Can a tenant be forced to leave prior to the date originally agreed and, if so, how long will this process take?

 Different rules apply to residential property.

 The landlord can claim the lease termination in case of tenant’s material breach of the lease provisions.
-Property leases usually contain a termination clause identifying the lease provisions the breach of which would trigger the landlord’s right to terminate the lease contract upon simple notice.
+Property leases usually contain a termination clause identifying the lease provisions whose breach would trigger the landlord’s right to terminate the lease contract upon simple notice.
 Such clause usually provides for a “cure period” during which the tenant can rectify the breach of contract in order to avoid the lease termination.

 Absent a termination clause, in case of tenant’s material breach of the lease provisions, the landlord would need to file a claim before the relevant court to obtain the lease termination; such proceedings can be lengthy (depending on a number of factors).